Namdhari ‘admits’ shot Hardeep, charged with attempt to murder

 The Delhi Police on Saturday charged former Uttarakhand Minorities Commission chairman Sukhdev Singh Namdhari with attempt to murder and criminal trespass, calling him the main conspirator in the Delhi farmhouse shootout that left liquor baron Ponty Chadha and his brother Hardeep dead.
 According to the police, Namdhari had confessed to firing at Hardeep.

 Namdhari, who was produced in a Delhi court after his arrest on Friday from Uttarakhand's Udham Singh Nagar district, was remanded in police custody till November 28.
-Metropolitan Magistrate Sandeep Garg granted the same, saying it would help the police in its "endeavour to recover the weapon used in the crime".

 - Former Ranji player among 3 more held